jpgmv1998/reproducible_paper_template/README.md

 * `_functions` - a folder containing R scripts with custom functions used in multiple scripts across the project like:

-  * `ExportTimeProcessing.R` - an R script to store ExportTimeProcessing function used to calculate and export the time of processing of each R script.
+  * `_example_ExportTimeProcessing.R` - an R script to store example_ExportTimeProcessing function used to calculate and export the time of processing of each R example script.

 ### `data`